OperAI/Covid-19/README.md

 # Covid-19
 Tracing and modeling covid-19 with the aim to curb its spread.

+Under the current difficult circumstances of corona virus (COVID-19), our first thought is the safety of all.  ​Tracing outbreaks could be another effective measure to curb the spread of covid-19, in addition to physical distancing.
+These are some illustrations that we have been working, for which the scripts are available at OperAI GitHub.
+The same scripts can be used, by any one, at a much more granular scale, such as a city with the aim for a near real-time tracing.

 ---------------
-More information can also be accessed at https://github.com/abari212/covid-19
+More information on the codes and spread of covid-19 can also be accessed at https://github.com/abari212/covid-19
 ---------------
 Slowing the virus spread is as important as stopping it.
 The aim of this project is to trace and model the spread while preserving privacy of both individuals and organisations.